- Health tests are an important tool for improving health and preventing and treating serious diseases.

 An audiogram is a check of your hearing at various pitches and intensity levels.
 You may need one once a year.

 This is a series of two vaccines, administered a year apart.
 It is recommended that people over age 65 get vaccinated against pneumonia.

 Based on your health, your doctor may order other screening tests to supplement the standard age-based tests.

 The National Alliance on Mental Illness estimates that 16 million American adults had at least one major depressive episode in the last year.
 They add that women are 70 percent more likely than men to experience depression.
 If you’re concerned about your mood, ask your doctor for this screening.
 Your doctor will ask questions about symptoms, such as:

 - loss of libido or sexual interest

-If you are at high risk of diabetes, you may need to be screened for prediabetes and diabetes starting in your 40s.
-If your blood pressure is over 135/80, your doctor may screen you for type 2 diabetes.
+If you are at high risk of diabetes, you may need to be screened for prediabetes and diabetes every three years starting in your 40s.
+If your blood pressure is over 135/80 or you have high cholesterol levels your doctor may screen you for type 2 diabetes.